TessellateDataScience/RichieRinehartClub/README.md

 ## Get started
 [Python](https://realpython.com/)-based environment leveraging computational & visualisation modules such as Scipy & Numpy, and Matplotlib.
 All wrapped-up and ready-to-roll using Docker:
 1. [Install Docker](https://docs.docker.com/get-started/)
-2. Download our [base notebook](https://github.com/TessellateDataScience/RichieRinehartClub/blob/main/rich.ipynb) then navigate into a directory where Docker will see it.
-On Windows: `cd \Users\username\richie`
+2. Download our [base notebook](https://github.com/TessellateDataScience/RichieRinehartClub/blob/main/rich.ipynb) into a directory where Docker will see it.
+On Windows use the Terminal app: `cd \Users\username\richie`
 3. Download the functioning environment for current [JupyterLab](https://jupyterlab.readthedocs.io/en/latest/) notebook: `docker pull nchowlett/data-science:0.1`

 ## Run enviroment